codeboxrcodehub/comforterpdocs/docs/comfortinvoice/user-guide/tools-manager.md

 # Tools Manager

 The Tools Manager provides essential utilities for managing **system data** and configurations within the platform.
 It offers three powerful features to enhance data management and ensure smooth operations.
-These tools help users maintain the integrity of their system, migrate data, and fix orphaned data associations.
+These tools help users maintain the integrity of their system, migrate data.

 ## Options ##